Nearly 20 area youth completed internships at Seattle University this summer as participants in the Seattle Youth Employment Program (SYEP).

 This summer 17 students, including five from the Bailey Gatzert area, worked at SU in a number of capacities.
 Interns were placed in 10 offices and departments across campus: College of Education, Facilities, Student Development Administration, Admissions, Alumni Relations, Center for Community Engagement, Department of Electrical and Computer Engineering, the Library, University of Recreation and Athletics.

 Four of the interns worked with Gary Fernandes, laboratory manager in Electrical and Computer Engineering.
 One intern created a series of prints to spruce up the Bannan and Engineering buildings.
 Others worked on projects on electricity and robotics.
-At the end of the program, Fernandes and the interns held a robot-making workshop, which is featured in this video.
+At the end of the program, Fernandes and the interns held a robot-making workshop.

 "Each of the four SYEP intern I supervised was given a challenging project to develop his or her skillsets and confidence and have the outcome of the project deliver a product that would benefit the campus or the electronic-engineering community," says Fernandes.
 "It is important to work with these youth early and set them up to succeed."